PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/05-replace-deprecated-namespaces.md

 # How to Upgrade a Microservice from Lithium v1.0 to Lithium v2.0

-## 5 - Remove Deprecated Namespaces
+## 5 - Replace Deprecated Namespaces

-### 5.1 - Remove all using statements that reference the following namespaces.
+### 5.1 - Remove all using statements that reference the following namespaces:

 | Namespace |
 | - |
 | `Primavera.Hydrogen.Collections` |
 | `Primavera.Hydrogen.Web` |

-### 5.2 - Replace the references to the specified namespaces:
+### 5.2 - Replace the references to the following namespaces:

 | Namespace | Replace with |
 | - | - |